• Bookies

 Even after jumping through multiple hoops, Ticketmaster Head of Music Davis Marcus confirmed to Billboard that only 5% of fans who enrolled were actually able to buy tickets in the presale

-So we know a given fan who signed up for pre-registration will have a slightly better-than 5% chance at securing tickets – even if they get snubbed on the presale code, they still have another chance at the general admission sale.
+So we know a given fan who signed up for pre-registration have slightly better-than 5% chance at securing tickets – even if they get snubbed on the presale code, they still have another chance at the general admission sale.
 This is when the normal, hard-working music fans are at a severe disadvantage against ticket brokers and their well-oiled algorithms and complex technical setups.
 Chances are very slim at this point.

 Past studies have proven the general public sales odds absolutely stink for major acts.
 According to a study by the Fan Freedom Project, a mere 10% of tickets were actually available to the public for Justin Bieber’s 2012 tour.
 The same study showed just 12% of tickets were available to the public for a 2009 Swift show in Nashville.